lcmd-epfl/benchmark-barrier-learning/README.md

 # Benchmarking of reaction representations

+## Warning
+This repo is currently in progress, for the revision of the paper.
+We will remove this warning when the repo is finalised.

 ## Installation
 - Due to the various dependencies of different packages, it is not possible to have a single environment that satisfies them all.
 In particular, the `rxnfp` package relies on python 3.6.
 Therefore it is recommended to have a separate environment to run the BERT models, following the install instructions as detailed on the github page https://github.com/rxn4chemistry/rxnfp:
 ```commandline